 Normally, the agency would be aware of the developing situation and would have alerted the governor's office and other state agencies.
 NEMA could also activate the State Emergency Operations Center (SEOC) located in the agency headquarters.
 The SEOC becomes the center for any state response.
 Depending upon the nature of the emergency, state teams can be dispatched to the disaster area.

 If deemed necessary the Federal Emergency Management Agency' s (FEMA) Region VII office, which is located in Kansas City, can be alerted.
-They, in turn, can notify FEMA National in Washington, D.C.
+They, in turn, can notify FEMA Headquarters in Washington, D.C.

 Upon the advice of the agency director, the governor can proclaim a state emergency and sign a declaration.
 This declaration formalizes the state response and places all the state's resources at the disposal of the adjutant general.
-This can involve the National Guard, State Patrol, Department of Roads, Game and Parks Commission, Department on Aging, Health and Human Resources or any other agency that can be of assistance.
+This can involve the National Guard, State Patrol, Department of Transportation, Game and Parks Commission, Department of Health and Human Services or any other agency that can be of assistance.

 If the governor determines state resources are not sufficient to deal with the emergency, a federal disaster declaration can be requested.
 The issuance of a Presidential Disaster Declaration means all the resources of the federal government can be brought to bear on the emergency.